+See the Advanced Part Modeling course for more information on fillet types and options.

+Filleting Rules

-Note See the Advanced Part Modeling course for more information on fillet types and options.
-Filleting Rules Some general filleting rules are: Leave cosmetic fillets until the end.
-Create multiple fillets that will have the same radius in the same command.
-When you need fillets of different radii, generally you should make the larger fillets first.
+Some general filleting rules are:

+- 1. Leave cosmetic fillets until the end. - 2.
+Create multiple fillets that will have the same radius in the same command. - 3.
+When you need fillets of different radii, generally you should make the larger fillets first. - 4.
 Fillet order is important.
+Fillets create faces and edges that can be used to generate more fillets. - 5.
+Existing fillets can be converted to chamfers (see Chamfers on page 175).

+Selection Toolbar

-Fillets create faces and edges that can be used to generate more fillets.
-Existing fillets can be converted to chamfers (see Chamfers on page 173). Тір The FeatureXpert can be used to automate the sizing and ordering of fillets.
-Selection Toolbar The Selection Toolbar can be used to turn a single edge selection into multiple, related, selections.
-It will not be used in this example, but it will be explained in Edge Selection on page 171.
-Preview You have a choice between Full preview , Partial preview and No preview of the fillet.
-Full preview , as shown in the following images, generates a mesh preview on each selected edge.
+The Selection Toolbar can be used to turn a single edge selection into multiple, related, selections.
+It will not be used in this example, but it will be explained in Edge Selection on page 173.

+Preview

+You have a choice between Full preview, Partial preview and No preview of the fillet.
+Full preview, as shown in the following images, generates a mesh preview on each selected edge.
 Partial preview only generates the preview on the first edge you select.
 As you gain experience with filleting, you will probably want to use Partial or No preview because they are faster.

-Where to Find It CommandManager: Features > Fillet 🕥
+- CommandManager: Features > Fillet 🕟

-- Menu: Insert, Features, Fillet/Round - Shortcut Menu: Right-click a face or edge and click Fillet I
+- Menu: Insert, Features, Fillet/Round

+- Shortcut Menu: Right-click a face or edge and click Fillet